jjv432/SeniorDesign/MatlabExamples/src/README.md

 directory, or the name of a new Simulink file (if that filename is not already being used in the current directory).

-__Outputs__: If created in the Simulink file, the "out" structure that is generated using a "to workspace" block in the highest level of the PLC Simulation.
+__Outputs__: There will only be outputs from this function if you use the "to workspace" block in Simulink.
+You will need to add this block to the highest level of the Simulink file.
+This referes to the page where you can see the PLC module only.
+It is also the level you are on right after adding a PLC block to the Simulink file.

 ## MATLAB Objects